john-tvh/VBE_Colours/README.md

 To demonstrate this, in any VBA-enabled application, start the VBE with the default colours; then using the Options dialog, change the breakpoint background colour and the breakpoint indicator colour to, say, green and then OK the dialog; add a breakpoint and you will see the colours you chose (green if that is what you selected); now close and re-open your application, go into the VBE and add a breakpoint and you will see the background colour has been set to the colour you chose (eg green) but the indicator colour has reverted to the default maroon colour.

 VBE_Colours will resolve this for you by setting the IndicatorColors Registry value and so ensuring that the indicator colours you choose with VBE_Colours are correctly shown in the VBE.

+## Limitations

+VBE_Colours works only with VBA 7.1 (either 32 or 64 bit) … if you are using the VBE hosted by an Office application, VBA 7.1 is used in Office 2013 or newer.
+VBE_Colours will not work with VBA 7.0 or older.

+VBE_Colours SHOULD work no matter which host app is being used.
+I have tested it with Excel, Word, Outlook and PowerPoint as they are the VBA-hosting apps that I use frequently.
+VBE_Colours SHOULD work with other Office apps that host VBA (eg Access, Visio etc) and also with non-Office apps that host VBA (eg AutoCAD, CorelDraw etc) … but I cannot guarantee this as I do not own a copy of those to test with (I'd be interested to learn from any users of those apps if VBE_Colours does indeed work with those apps).

+In order to patch (ie write bytes to) the VBE7.DLL file, VBE_Colours must run (and install) with admin privileges.

+As Excel, Word, Outlook and PowerPoint are my area of expertise then these notes relate particularly to the VBE when used within those applications.

 # No, or multiple, VBE7.DLL files